MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-configure-network-settings-on-a-host-by-using-a-logical-switch-in-VMM.md

 ms.assetid: 06b231a6-4587-4e91-887e-583c0f1e380a
 ---
 # How to configure network settings on a host by using a logical switch in VMM
-With Virtual Machine Manager \(VMM\), you can configure network adapters on Hyper\-V hosts by applying the settings in a logical switch to the adapters.
+With Virtual Machine Manager (VMM), you can configure network adapters on Hyper-V hosts by applying the settings in a logical switch to the adapters.
 The network adapters that you configure can be physical network adapters or virtual network adapters on the hosts.

 For other ways of configuring network adapters on a host, see the links at the end of this topic.